Youth led. Minority led. Volunteer led.

 Chief Financial Officer

-Vinaya Gunasekar, 13
+Vinaya Gunasekar, 16

 Since Vinaya Gunasekar was a young child, she has worked to bring science and technology educational resources to other kids like her.
 She got started with helping start the science wing at her elementary school through her initiative, Project R.O.O.T in 5th grade.
-Now at age 13, Vinaya is an environmental activist and STEAM changemaker who is passionate about recycling and using technology and robotics to benefit our Earth in innovative ways.
+Now at age 16, Vinaya is an environmental activist and STEM changemaker who is passionate about recycling and using technology and robotics to benefit our Earth in innovative ways.
 She is a member of all-girls FIRST Robotics Team Infinity & Beyond and is an ambassador of The STEAM Connection.
-She is currently working on making STEAM accessible to hospitalized children and is co-hosting the Hands-On Techie Talks podcast with Danielle Boyer to introduce kids to STEAM education during the pandemic.
+She is currently working on making STEM accessible to hospitalized children and is co-hosting the Hands-On Techie Talks podcast with Danielle Boyer to introduce kids to STEM education during the pandemic.
 In her free time, you’ll find her working on a robot named Auto Oscar to clean recyclables off of school floors.

 Indigenous led.
 This is an incomplete list and it will be updated soon.